caktus/django-project-template/docs/provisioning.rst

 SSL
 ________________________

-The default configuration expects the site to under HTTPS everywhere.
+The default configuration expects the site to run under HTTPS everywhere.
 However, unless an SSL certificate is provided, the site will use a self-signed certificate.
 To include a certificate signed by a CA you must update the ``ssl_key`` and ``ssl_cert`` pillars in the environment secrets.
 The ``ssl_cert`` should contain the intermediate certificates